edwarts/ve-test/README.md

 Please use java -jar password-test.jar to try the demo

-Please use mvn test to run test case
+Please use mvn test to run test case ,if you met an issue in commandline to run test , please try it in Intelij, it is working fine.

 This password is generated based on user id and the time password created 's MD5 hashing